 How Anti-Spam Software Works & How It Affects You

-Here are a few tips to keep your emails from getting blacklisted:
+Here are a Four tips to keep your emails from getting blacklisted:

 2. Don’t create email that encourages people to hit the spam button.